 – Plants are cleaning the air by getting rid of carbon dioxide and producing oxygen as well as getting rid of many other harmful air compounds (such as VOC’s, explained in part 1 of this article).

 – By cleaning the air and influencing positively our emotional health, the presence of plants influences our general health.
-Again, resulting in less off sick days within working staff.
+Again, resulting in smaller number of days off within working staff.

-– It has been proven that in hospitals patients recovery speeds up while spending time around plants during recovery.
+– It has been proven patients recovery speeds up in hospitals while spending time around plants during recovery.

 – Plants create balanced microclimate keeping the air temperature down or up (warming or cooling the room) depending on the indoor conditions.
 This means the use of indoor plants could be seen as economical.

 – By including plants in an interior design, the look of the room can transform remarkably.
 There are many possible ways to do that.

 Finally let’s remember, when we use the approach of small steps, we have the biggest chances of success and let’s consider introducing plants into our surroundings whether we make it our New Year’s resolution or not.

 NASA SPINOFF (2018), available at https://spinoff.nasa.gov/Spinoff2007/ps_3.html (Accessed January 2018)